COVID-19 Questions and Answers

 Next, the cell displays the protein piece on its surface.
 The immune system recognizes that this protein does not belong to the body and begins making antibodies, just like what happens in a natural infection against COVID-19.
 At the end of the process, the body has learnt how to protect against future infection.
 The benefit of the vaccine is that those vaccinated are protected against COVID-19 and its complications.

-Individuals with no status may be vaccinated, provided that they can provide proof that they have been in Israel for over six months (individuals aged 50 and older are not required to provide proof for the duration of their stay in Israel).
-Palestinian workers who work in Israel and in the settlements with a valid work permit have been vaccinated since 7.3.2021.
+Individuals with no status may be vaccinated, provided that they can provide proof that they have been in Israel for over six months.
+Palestinians who work in Israel and in the settlements with a valid work permit have been vaccinated since 7.3.2021.